 - (c) The application shall be completed and returned to the Employer who shall within 10 workdays forward the application to the Rehabilitation Committee.
-The Committee members shall be provided with copies of the application. - (d) The Rehabilitation Committee will, based on the information, coordinate the necessary medical and/or vocational assessments and determine the following: - (i) if the application is properly before the Committee;

-- (ii) based on the assessment, determine whether the employee is immediately capable of performing modified, alternative or rehabilitative employment; - (iii) if no to (2) above the Committee may, based on the assessments, implement the necessary training to place the employee in alternative or rehabilitative employment; - (iv) In considering modified, alternative or rehabilitative employment, the Committee may provide advice and make recommendations to the CLBC to return the incapacitated employee to work considering the following accommodations: - a. modification of the duties of the employee's job; - flexibility in scheduling hours of work within existing hours of operation; - c. provision of technical or mechanical aids. - (v) where the employee is considered capable of performing alternative employment or once the rehabilitative employment is considered to be successful, and the employee is therefore able to perform the duties of a gainful occupation, they shall be subject to Article 13 Layoff and Recall excluding displacement options pursuant to Clauses 13.4 Less Than Three Years' Service Seniority and 13.5(c)(2) Three or More Years' Service Seniority. - (e) (1) An employee in receipt of STIIP benefits, whose prognosis for return to work exceeds eight weeks, may be referred to the Rehabilitation Committee. - (2) In those cases where a return to their own occupation is unlikely, employees may be referred, by either party to the Rehabilitation Committee while on STIIP.
-In such cases, Part IV(c), and (d) will apply. - (f) Where an employee has a physical occupational illness or injury, the CLBC will, where feasible, accommodate the employee's incapacity so as to avoid a time loss illness or injury.
+The Committee members shall be provided with copies of the application. - (d) The Rehabilitation Committee will, based on the information, coordinate the necessary medical and/or vocational assessments and determine the following: - (i) if the application is properly before the Committee; - (ii) based on the assessment, determine whether the employee is immediately capable of performing modified, alternative or rehabilitative employment; - (iii) if no to (2) above the Committee may, based on the assessments, implement the necessary training to place the employee in alternative or rehabilitative employment; - (iv) In considering modified, alternative or rehabilitative employment, the Committee may provide advice and make recommendations to the CLBC to return the incapacitated employee to work considering the following accommodations: - a. modification of the duties of the employee's job; - b. flexibility in scheduling hours of work within existing hours of operation; - c. provision of technical or mechanical aids. - (v) where the employee is considered capable of performing alternative employment or once the rehabilitative employment is considered to be successful, and the employee is therefore able to perform the duties of a gainful occupation, they shall be subject to Article 13 Layoff and Recall excluding displacement options pursuant to Clauses 13.4 Less Than Three Years' Service Seniority and 13.5(c)(2) Three or More Years' Service Seniority . - (e) (1) An employee in receipt of STIIP benefits, whose prognosis for return to work exceeds eight weeks, may be referred to the Rehabilitation Committee. - (2) In those cases where a return to their own occupation is unlikely, employees may be referred, by either party to the Rehabilitation Committee while on STIIP.
+In such cases, Part IV(c), and (d) will apply.

+- (f) Where an employee has a physical occupational illness or injury, the CLBC will, where feasible, accommodate the employee's incapacity so as to avoid a time loss illness or injury.
 Where a time loss illness or injury occurs, the compensation payable shall be in accordance with the applicable terms of Appendix 3. - (g) Where the CEO or designate has concerns with a recommendation made in accordance with 2(d)(iv) above, the concern will be reviewed with the Rehabilitation Committee.

-APPENDIX 4 Re: Seniority Blocks and Units
+APPENDIX 4 Seniority Blocks and Units

-The purpose of this memorandum is to record the agreement that the 11 Quality Service Areas are the new Seniority Blocks for CLBC.
+The purpose of this Memorandum is to record the agreement that the 11 Quality Service Areas are the new Seniority Blocks for CLBC.

-REGIONS SENIORITY BLOCKS (Quality Service Areas) Applies to regular employees SENIORITY UNITS Applies to auxiliary employee VANCOUVER COASTAL Vancouver Coastal QS Area Vancouver, North Shore, Richmond Squamish Gibsons Powell River VANCOUVER ISLAND Central & Upper Island QS Area Nanaimo/Ladysmith Duncan Parskville Port Alberni Courtenay

-REGIONS SENIORITY BLOCKS (Quality Service Areas) Applies to regular employees SENIORITY UNITS Applies to auxiliary employees Port Hardy Campbell River South Island QS Area 1.
-Victoria FRASER Simon Fraser QS Area Coquitlam, Pt Coquitlam, Port Moody, Burnaby, Maple Ridge Surrey-Delta QS Area Surrey, Delta Upper Fraser QS Area Abbotsford, Chilliwack, Langley INTERIOR Kootenay QS Area Cranbrook Castlegar Creston North Okanagan-Shuswap QS Area Vernon Salmon South-Central Okanagan QS Area Kelowna, Penticton Thompson-Cariboo QS Area Kamloops 100 Mile House Williams Lake NORTH North QS Area Prince George Terrace Dawson Creek Quesnel Smithers Prince Rupert Ft.
-St. John HEADQUARTERS HEADQUARTERS PAC - Provincial Assessment Centre PAC - Provincial Assessment Centre
+REGIONS SENIORITY BLOCKS (Quality Service Areas) Applies to regular employees SENIORITY UNITS Applies to auxiliary employees VANCOUVER COASTAL Vancouver Coastal West QS Area Vancouver North Shore Powell River Vancouver Coastal East QS Area Port Moody Richmond VANCOUVER ISLAND Central & Upper Island QS Area Nanaimo Duncan Parksville Port Alberni Courtenay Campbell River South Island QS Area 1.
+Victoria FRASER Surrey-Delta QS Area Surrey, Delta ITVOLI Upper Fraser QS Area Abbotsford, Chilliwack, Langley INTERIOR Kootenay QS Area Cranbrook Castlegar North Okanagan-Shuswap QS Area Vernon Salmon Arm South-Central Okanagan QS Area Kelowna, Penticton NORTH & THOMPSON- CARIBOO North QS Area Prince George Terrace Dawson Creek Quesnel Smithers Thompson-Cariboo QS Area Kamloops Williams Lake HEAD OFFICE HEAD OFFICE PAC - Provincial Assessment Centre PAC - Provincial Assessment Centre

-APPENDIX 5 Re: Workload
+APPENDIX 5 Workload